-This is also the case for more complex layout elements, as drop caps in unusual fonts, and in tables.
-Tables are mostly correctly converted, with a precise positioning.
+This is also the case for more complex layout elements, like drop caps in unusual fonts, and in tables.
+Tables are mostly correctly converted, with precise positioning.
 This was a very positive discovery.
 The actual IN5-Plugin for Indesign for example does not convert tables to HTML, but to images in order to avoid positioning problems.
-This means: no select-able text any more, no Hyperlinks anymore.
+This means no select-able text anymore, no Hyperlinks anymore.
 However, BuildVu allows us to publish HTML with real tables in it.

-If necessary, for example in order to replace a picture by an interactive element as a video playing in an iframe, the converted HTML is very easy to modify with Dreamweaver, as every page has one HTML-document and one folder with the pictures, both named with the number of the page.
+If necessary, for example in order to replace a picture with an interactive element like a video playing in an iframe, the converted HTML is very easy to modify with Dreamweaver, as every page has one HTML-document and one folder with the pictures, both named with the number of the page.

 The IDRViewer included as part of BuildVu is one of the best viewers that we ever tried.
 It is clear, neat, fast, intuitive.
 We applied only two little changes: “Continuous” is the default viewer method when starting, and on desktop devices, the thumbnail-view on the left is active.
 We also change, in some cases, the background-PNG.

-You can see an example of our final conversion here.
+You can see an example of our final conversion.

 For more customer reviews of BuildVu, check out the reviews by TapBookAuhor.com, the Open Journal Project ,DIEESE and the University of Missipi’s School of Pharmacy.